-The EAST Operations Committee created the following process to facilitate reallocation and alleviate the burden on individual EAST member libraries to find retention copies in partner institutions.
+The EAST Operations Committee created the following process to facilitate reallocation and alleviate the burden on individual EAST member libraries to find retention copies in partner institutions when they are unable to retain or replace EAST commitments.
 Before using this process, please ensure the material you are attempting to reallocate falls within the scope and operational guidelines of revoking retention commitments as defined in the EAST Major Operating Policies.
 Questions pertaining to retention commitments can be found in the Retention FAQ.

 In rare instances where retained material has been identified as lost or damaged and is not replaceable by the retaining library, it may be necessary to revoke an existing retention commitment and possibly attempt to assign it to another EAST institution.
 Libraries wishing to reassign retention commitments may use either of the following procedures: